KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 - Run Resonance Scan (Phase 4.3) before and after.
 - Check:
   - Invariant drift ≈ 0
-  - No entropic flags (E8, E13, E14, E15)
+  - No entropic flags (E₈, E₁₃, E₁₄, E₁₅)
-- If diagnostics pass, the protocol is structurally valid.
+- If diagnostics pass, the protocol is structurally veracious.

 ---